DevExpress/devextreme-vue/README.md

 Note that a [predefined theme](https://js.devexpress.com/Documentation/Guide/Themes/Predefined_Themes/) is required.

-You can also use DevExtreme Vue Components inside [Single file component](https://vuejs.org/v2/guide/single-file-components.html):
+You can also use DevExtreme Vue Components inside a [single file component](https://vuejs.org/v2/guide/single-file-components.html):
 ```html
 <template>
     <dx-button :text='text'/>